Oregon Prenuptial Agreement

 Step 5: Sign, notarize, and store the agreement

 Execute the agreement with both attorneys present — their witness signatures carry more enforceability weight than a standalone notary.
 Oregon law requires only a writing signed by both parties (ORS 108.705) — no witnesses or notarization are required by statute.
-However, independent attorney representation is the surest detterence to challenges.
+However, independent attorney representation is the surest deterrence to challenges.
 Each party keeps a signed original, and so should each party's attorney.
 Store yours somewhere secure like a safety deposit box.
 Create a .pdf and save it via a backup drive and email.

 Oregon Prenuptial Agreement: Frequently Asked Questions (2026)